ashishlamsal/voting-dapp/README.md

 ## Project Description

-In this project, we are going to build block-chain based voting system.
-This voting system is based on blockchain technology, so it is secure and transparent and it is better than our traditional voting system.
-Anyone whom are eligible for voting can vote for their favorite candidate.

-In our block-chain based voting system, an admin has full access so he/she can remove/add candidate, start/end voting time, adding legitimate users and etc. In this system user can register him/her self with their identity card number and can able to vote their favorite candidate.
+“Blockchain Based Voting System” is a web based online voting system primarily based on ethereum blockchain technology.
+Blockchain is a transparent, distributed, immutable and trustless ledger and to overcome the problems of the traditional voting system, blockchain plays a vital role in terms of security, trust and more.
+Here anyone eligible for voting can vote for their favorite candidate and they can see the result after the end of the election.
+It is fast, secure, and has low cost as compared to traditional voting systems.
+Some key features of our system are:

+a) Decentralized & Transparent

+b) Trustless

+c) Immutable

+This project is a simple implementation of voting system done to understand the basics of ethereum blockchain technology and working mechanism of decentralized application made in Solidity and React.
+Here, one account who deploys the smart contract is the Admin and he/she can add voters and candiates that are eligible to cast the vote.
+Then, the admin starts the election and eligible voters can vote their favourite candiate.
+Finally, when admin ends the election, the voters can immediately see the final result of the election.

 ## Screenshots